 When using larger flanges or inserts with Willow, your nipples end up looking like tater tots after pumping; this is due to excessive swelling.
 Often, this swelling breaks down the skin causing fissures, that lead to cracks and possibly blisters and if you don’t figure out your fitted size quickly, those issues can lead to thrush down the road.

 You guessed it!
-I recommend you schedule a session with me to get these issues resolved asap.
+I recommend you get access to the Pumping Pretty Success System which will help get you solutions to resolve these issues.
 Interested in buying the Willow?
 Click here.